marcdotson/asc-training/README.md

       fig.path = "../Figures/"
     )

-The name of the figures will match the name of the code block in which it was created.
+The name of the figures will match the label of the code block in which it was created.

 #### Equations